 Bailu Village is one of two main hub worlds that opens the game opens, and it is an absolute Shangri-la of green mountain fields, majestic peach trees in blossom, and villagers just going about life serenely.
 While lacking the the more complex textures of a AAA title, the Unreal Engine 4 does the job beautifully here, and it it augments the game’s tranquility and total lack of stress.

-As Ryo continues his search of Lan Di’s whereabouts, and learns more of how this village is a crucial stop on the path leading to his father’s murder, the player is never rushed, or urged to progress.
+As Ryo continues his search of Lan Di’s whereabouts, and learns more of how this village leads to his father’s murder, the player is never rushed, or urged to progress.
 If you get tired of talking to people or beating up the thugs harassing the villagers, go fight some of the monks at the local dojo, help the old shopkeeper chop some wood, try your luck at the various ‘pop-up casinos’ to buy Ryo some new threads, or… drive a forklift hahahaha.

 Like I said, this is a thoroughbred entry in the Shenmue franchise and these fun (if perhaps somewhat meaningless) mini-games create the illusion that the player has left the real world behind.
 You get to embody Ryo not in over-the-top action scenarios, but in a variety of smaller, more routine situations that we ourselves could actually relate to, bringing the player closer to his character.